tegonal/play-json-typedid/README.md

-# play-json-typedid - TypedId Json Format for Play 2 Scala
+# play-json-typedid - TypedId Json Format for Play Framework Scala

 ## About